jigx-com/jigx-docs-examples/docs/Jig Types/jig_list.md

 ::::VerticalSplitItem
 This example displays the list items in a way that allows for impact yet does not require intricate setups.
 Avatars are displayed for each list item.

-**Examples:
-**See the full code samples using <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-list/advanced-lists/static-data/list-avatars-sd.jigx" target="_blank">static data</a> in GitHub.&#x20;
+**Examples*See the full code samples using [static data](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-list/advanced-lists/static-data/list-avatars-sd.jigx) in GitHub.
-See the full code samples using <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-list/advanced-lists/dynamic-data/list-avatars-dd.jigx" target="_blank">dynamic data</a> in GitHub.
+See the full code samples using [dynamic data](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-list/advanced-lists/dynamic-data/list-avatars-dd.jigx) in GitHub.

-**Datasource:
+**Datasource**:
-**See the full datasource code samples for <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-list/advanced-lists/static-data/list-avatars-sd.jigx" target="_blank">static data</a> in GitHub.
+See the full datasource code samples for [static data](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-list/advanced-lists/static-data/list-avatars-sd.jigx) in GitHub.
-See the full datasource code samples for <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-list/advanced-lists/dynamic-data/list-avatars-dd.jigx" target="_blank">dynamic data</a> in GitHub.
+See the full datasource code samples for [dynamic data](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-list/advanced-lists/dynamic-data/list-avatars-dd.jigx) in GitHub.

 :::hint{type="success"}
 Using the code below requires data in the database, the jigx.sample solution has the data provided for avatars and employees.
-You can use the <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/csv/avatar.csv" target="_blank">avatar.csv </a>and <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/csv/employees.csv" target="_blank">employees.csv</a> files in GitHub and upload it via the [Data]() configuration in Jigx Management.
+You can use the [avatar.csv](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/csv/avatar.csv) and [employees.csv](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/csv/employees.csv) files in GitHub and upload it via the [Data]() configuration in Jigx Management.
 :::
 ::::
 :::::